 In my example above, Tosser paid attention to the needs of the team, and he knew what was important to them.
 He understood the common truths that shape their beliefs and thoughts.
 He framed his presentation by appealing to the hearts and minds of his team.
 He used what was important to them to bring them together as a cohesive unit.

 A well-structured presentation must contain balanced proportions of character appeal, intellectual appeal and emotional appeal.
 The measurements change from person-to-person and from task-to-task.
 For some, success is a matter of patience and practice.
 For others, it will flow as if it is their birthright.
 For most people, the art of convincing others requires a balance of their natural skills and learned techniques.
 The challenge will always be finding the balance that is right for you.

-To better persuade your team to be accepting of your direction, walk into meetings prepared with your facts, charts, and statistics but always pay attention to needs of your team.
-Put your commitment to the team first but be ready to go with the flow.
-Allow your team to be inspired to follow you because YOU equipped them with the knowledge and understanding that they needed to see the benefit of your message.
+To better persuade your team to be accepting of your direction, walk into meetings prepared with your facts, charts and statistics, but always pay attention to the needs of your team.
+Put your commitment to the team first, but be ready to go with the flow.
+Allow your team to be inspired to follow you because you equipped them with the knowledge and understanding that they needed to see the benefit of your message.